-At the end of 2019, Oregon had 21 captive insurance companies, which is nearly 2 1/2 times more compared to 2014, when the state had just 8 captives.
+At the end of 2020, Oregon had 19 captive insurance companies.
+While that is down from 2019, when Oregon had 21 captives, it is well over 2 times more compared to 2014, when the state had just 8 captives.

 Oregon's captive premium volume has risen even more significantly.
-In 2019, for example, Oregon captives generated just over $754 million in gross written premiums, which is well over four times more than in 2014, when the state's captive insurers reported just under $170 million in gross written premiums.
+In 2020, for example, Oregon captives generated just over $920 million in gross written premiums, which is well over 5 times more than in 2014, when the state's captive insurers reported just under $170 million in gross written premiums.

 An important factor in Oregon's captive growth has been the responsive staff at the Oregon Department of Insurance, captive experts say.

 "There is a very friendly and responsive staff," said Robert Kabacy, a partner with the law firm Kell, Alterman & Runstein LLP in Portland, Oregon.